Olololnet/SSLib/leetcode/priority_queue.md

           return a.first > b.first;
       })> pq;
 ```
-Nuances: comparator can't be lambda directly, as constructor expects comparator as type.
+Nuances: comparator can't be lambda directly, as the pq constructor expects comparator as a type.